 The main contributor to GHG emissions in ruminant livestock is enteric CH4.
-Previously, measurements indicated methane emissions of dairy cattle to be 179 Gg/annum, whereas the total of all livestock in the country was 1327 Gg/annum6.
-Recent SA updates for total livestock ruminants show CH4 numbers of 1301 Gg/annum and 123 Gg /annum for dairy cattle in a publication in 20177.
-Accepting that the calculation error is relatively large, it does appear that enteric emissions of dairy cows have declined; increased efficiency possibly being one of the reasons.
+In 2010 measurements indicated methane emissions of dairy cattle to be 179 Gg/annum, whereas the total of all livestock in the country was 1327 Gg/annum.
+Recent SA updates for total livestock ruminants show CH4 numbers of 1301 Gg/annum and 123 Gg /annum for dairy cattle in a publication in 2017.
+For dairy cattle the 31% reduction suggests improved breeding and feeding practices, accepting that dairy cattle numbers may also have changed.
+This deduction is supported by official numbers: Since 1990, the number of dairy farms has declined by 92 % and the number of cows by 24 %, yet total milk production has increased by 56 %.
+This, obviously, implies that not only GHG emissions but also waste and water use per unit product have declined to the benefit of sustainability.

-A further development which affects the calculations needs to be mentioned: The accepted global warming potential (GWP) of CH4 as determined by the International Panel for Climate Change (IPCC) of the UN is 28 times that of CO2, which implies that the per annum CO2 equivalent number for dairy cattle equates to 3444 Gg.
-Recently, Physicists at Oxford University^{8,9} challenged the IPCC GWP number on account of the fact that the staying time in the atmosphere of CH4 is much shorter than that of CO2.
-Their calculation over a finite period of 20 years indicates a GWP of only 8 provided entry into the atmosphere of CH4 is not more than the previous 20 year period.
-Accepting this principle, enteric CH4 emissions of dairy cattle in SA equate to a mere 984 Gg CO2 eq/annum.
-In accordance, in a recent study on six pasture-based dairy farms in the Eastern Cape emissions on this basis were calculated as varying between 0.49 and 1.14 kg CO{2e}/kg FPCM10, suggesting still much improvement to be achieved on some farms.
-Apart from following the new approach in calculating CH4 emissions, we believe that the net emissions which also consider carbon sequestration should rather be calculated.
-We have endorsed on such a programme.
+A further development which affects the calculations needs to be mentioned: The accepted global warming potential (GWP) of CH4 as determined by the International Panel for Climate Change (IPCC) of the UN is about 28 times that of CO2, which was accepted in the studies discussed above.
+Recently, Physicists at Oxford University challenged the IPCC GWP number on account of the fact that the staying time in the atmosphere of CH4 is much shorter than that of CO2.
+Their calculation over a finite period of 20 years indicates a GWP which could be as low as 8 provided entry into the atmosphere of CH4 is not more than the previous 20-year period.
+Accepting this principle, a study on six pasture-based dairy farms in the Eastern Cape, calculated emissions on this basis to vary between 0.49 and 1.14 kg CO2 eq/kg FPCM.
+The large variation here and in the variation showed in the calculations above, suggests that there is still much improvement to be achieved on some farms.
+Apart from following the Oxford approach in calculating CH4 emissions, we believe that the net emissions which also consider carbon sequestration/sink should rather be calculated.
+To that effect a systems dynamic model (DESTiny) has been developed, which is accessible from: https://assetresearch.org.za/on-farm-carbon-capture-and-storage-capacity.
+In support, a model (DIEET) to estimate milk's carbon footprint in relation to its nutritive value, food security and production economy, compared with soy, almond and oat beverages, has also been developed; the outcomes being highly favourable for milk.